Air Conditioner Repair Checklist

 Weeds, vegetation and leaves can get in the way of your condensing equipment.
 This can restrict its airflow, lower its energy efficiency and impact your comfort.
 Here’s a method you can follow to get your unit working smoothly again.

 - Shut off the electrical current completely at the breaker or outdoor lever.

 - Remove greenery waste around the air conditioner.
 Once you’ve removed bigger clutter within a two-foot range, you can use a soft brush or vacuum to carefully remove dirt from the condenser fins.
-Distorted fins can also hurt efficiency, so you can attempt to correct them with a small knife.
+Distorted fins can also hurt efficiency.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Don’t get water on the fan motor.